How to Sleep Better as a Professional

 become necessary to start using a CPAP machine

 when you sleep.
-(We will cover this issue in greater detail later.)
+(We plan to cover this issue in greater detail later.)

 Many professional drivers with sleep apnea who use CPAP machines report